Trains77/bwrap-mc-java/README.md

 - Some versions or mods may not work with the sandbox
 	+ Mods that self update might not work
 - The script will try to load a seccomp filter from ~/.sandboxing/seccomp_default_filter.bpf if it exists
+- If slirp4netns is not installed, you need to set NETWORK_DIRECT_CONNECT to true in order for Minecraft to access the internet

 ## Variables